BMW picks insider Zipse as CEO to catch up with rivals

 OTHER SKILLS

-Zipse emerged as favorite because BMW's efficient production network, which he expanded in Hungary, China and the United States, has helped the company deliver industry-leading profit margins despite its relatively small scale.

-But experts say auto industry leaders also need other skills for the new era of software-driven electric and autonomous cars.
+Experts say auto industry leaders need a range of skills for the new era of software-driven electric and driverless cars.

 "A CEO needs to have an idea for how mobility will evolve in the future.
-This goes far beyond optimizing an existing business," said Carsten Breitfeld, chief executive of China-based ICONIQ motors, himself a former BMW engineer.
+This goes far beyond optimizing an existing business," said Carsten Breitfeld, chief executive of China-based ICONIQ motors, himself a former BMW electric car engineer.

 "He needs to be able to build teams, to attract key talent, and to promote a culture which is increasingly oriented along consumer electronics and internet dynamics."

-Being able to cope with shorter product cycles and new technologies, and a willingness to take bold decisions are among the qualities needed, Breitfeld said.
+Being able to cope with shorter product cycles and new technologies, and a willingness to take bold decisions are among the qualities needed, said Breitfeld, who headed BMW's i8 program before defecting to a Chinese carmaker.

 BMW, Audi and Mercedes-Benz have dominated the market for high-performance sedans for decades, but analysts warn a shift towards more sophisticated technology and software is opening the door to new challengers.